damien-urruty-sonarsource/SSETestServer/README.md

 # SSETestServer

+This server is written using Tomcat 8.5.68, which is the version currently in use in SonarQube.

+The server serves two different routes:

+* `/eventStream`: this endpoint streams a ping message every 5sec, respecting the [SSE protocol](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)
+* `/`: serves [index.html](index.html) that connects through an `EventSource` to the previous endpoint and logs the received events in the browser console

-To start the server:
+## Start the server:

 > ./gradlew run

-To check that events are sent, open `http://localhost:8080` in the browser (which opens the `index.html` file).
-Every five seconds a ping message should be displayed in the console.
+The server should be started on `localhost:8080`.

+A command line client can be found at [SSETestClient](https://github.com/damien-urruty-sonarsource/SSETestClient).